spectrocloud/librarium/content/docs/09.5-security/11-product-architecture/02-data-encryption.md

 <br />

-- **Database Communication**: The database connection from Palette internal services active in the management cluster to MongoDB is protected by TLS with Authentication enabled.
+- **Database Communication**: The database connection between Palette internal services that are active in the management cluster and MongoDB is protected by TLS with Authentication enabled.

 <br />